 I am concerned the HCPC decision will set a dangerous precedent by expanding the scope of breaching confidentiality.
 The term “could lead to a Breach of Confidentiality” is so broad it could open up liability for social workers outside of the internet sphere.

 From the HCPC’s press release on the social worker’s disciplinary action, we actually learn more about the client than we learned from the social worker’s actual comment.
-The HCPC press release states, “Mrs A, the mother of the children in the case, made a complaint after she searched for the social worker on Google and found the posts, which she said she was “disgusted” by.”, which tells us the complaint was a married woman and parent of the children.
-Now, these identifier within itself “could lead to a breach of confidentiality”.
+The HCPC press release states, “Mrs A, the mother of the children in the case, made a complaint after she searched for the social worker on Google and found the posts, which the complainant stated she was “disgusted” by.”
+This tells us the complaint was a married woman and biological parent of the children in question.
+Now, these identifiers within itself “could lead to a breach of confidentiality”.

 The British Association of Social Workers (BASW) have provided me with one of the best social media policy guidelines to help social workers be aware of the pitfalls when using social media personally as well as using social media to obtain information on clients.
 However, I have yet to see any real solutions that equally address social workers safety with client centered policies.
 Also, it’s important for us to acknowledge that clients can’t breach confidentiality in their own case.
 If a client wants to publish online every document you send them, it’s their prerogative, and you should keep this in mind when providing written documents as well as having oral communications with your clients.